mybooking-es/mybooking-wp-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Mybooking reservation engine WordPress plugin.
+Mybooking Reservation Engine WordPress plugin.

 == Description ==

-Mybooking Reservation Engine WordPress plugin.
-A reservation system connected to your mybooking account.
+Mybooking Reservation Engine WordPress plugin is designed for your vehicle, boats, properties or material rental.
+It also can be used for accommodation, transfers or tour and activities business.

+It's easy to use and very powerful.
+You can manage offers, promotion codes and connect a payment gateway to charge for your reservations.
+You can insert a search widget on your home page to start the reservation process.
+You can also include a calendar in each of your products pages.

+This plugin provides a booking engine frontend in your Wordpress site connecting to your mybooking account.

 It is very easy to set up: